 Americas Sales and Marketing Expenses.
 The increase in our Americas sales and marketing expenses was primarily due to \$4.6 million of higher compensation costs, including sales compensation, general salaries, bonuses, stock-based compensation and headcount growth (387 Americas sales and marketing employees as of September 30, 2013 versus 322 as of September 30, 2012), partially offset by lower bad debt expense and professional fees.
 During the three months ended September 30, 2013, the impact of foreign currency fluctuations to our Americas sales and marketing expenses was not significant when compared to average exchange rates of the three months ended September 30, 2012.
-Over the past several years, we have been investing in our Americas sales and marketing initiatives to further increase our revenue.
-These investments have included the hiring of additional headcount and new product innovation efforts and, as a result, our Americas sales and marketing expenses as a percentage of revenues have increased.
-Although we anticipate that we will continue to invest in Americas sales and marketing initiatives, we believe our Americas sales and marketing expenses as a percentage of revenues will remain at approximately current levels over the next year or two but should ultimately decrease as we continue to grow our business.
+Over the past several years, we have been investing in our Americas sales and marketing expenses as a percentage of additional headcount and new product innovation efforts and, as a result, our Americas sales and marketing expenses as a percentage of revenues will remain at approximately current levels over the next year or two but should ultimately decrease as we continue to grow our business.

 EMEA Sales and Marketing Expenses.
-The increase in our EMEA sales and marketing expenses was primarily due to \$2.1 million of higher compensation costs, including sales compensation, general salaries, bonuses, stock-based compensation and headcount growth (212 EMEA sales and marketing employees as of September 30, 2013 versus 183 as of September 30, 2012).
+The increase in our EMEA sales and marketing expenses was primarily due to \$2.1 million of higher compensation costs, including sales compensation, general salaries, bonuses, stock-based compensation and headcount growth (212 EMEA sales and marketing employees as of September 30, 2013) versus 183 as of September 30, 2012).
 For the three months ended September 30, 2013, the impact of foreign currency fluctuations to our EMEA sales and marketing expenses was not significant when compared to average exchange rates of the three months ended September 30, 2012.